Westmont College Inoculum Program

 ITINERARY: We drive to Bridgeport in the eastern Sierra on the first day, pack up and distribute gear in the park, and hike in a mile or so to our first camp.
 During the rest of the trip, we're either hiking or taking a layover day at one of the camp sites.
 One of the layover days is devoted to an introduction to rock climbing, another to a peak climb (where you'll have an opportunity to put some of your climbing skills to work), and another to "solo," 24 hours alone with your Bible and the mountains.

-: Just mail in the registration form and deposit check to reserve your spot on the trip.
+: Registration for Inoculum 2015 will open mid-April.
+Just mail in the registration form (downloaded from the Inoculum homepage) and deposit check to reserve your spot on the trip.
 Space is limited to a small number of incoming students.
 You are encouraged to register by May 31.

 : Contact Dr. Eileen McMahon McQuade, Assoc.
 Professor of Biology and Director of the Inoculum Program.
 Telephone (805-565-6117) or email firstname.lastname@example.org.
 The Inoculum is one of Westmont's many off-campus programs, and is under the general auspices of the Off-Campus Programs Office (contact Barb Pointer at 805-565-6009 or email@example.com).